ibm-cloud-docs/power-iaas/data-portability.md

-## Migrating the data
+## Migrating data
 {: #data-port-export-proc}

-Migrating the data from one infrastructure to another requires planning and strategies to achieve the expected performance.
+Migrating data from one infrastructure to another requires planning and strategies to achieve the expected performance.
 Perform the steps defined in the following topics to migrate Power workloads to a {{site.data.keyword.powerSys_notm}}:

 * [Planning a workload migration to IBM&reg; Power&reg; Virtual Server](/docs/power-iaas?topic=power-iaas-system-migration)
 * [Migration strategies for AIX](/docs/power-iaas?topic=power-iaas-migration-aix)